-Part 2 - R-Codes approval process
+Part 2 - R-Codes Volume 1 approval process

-- 2.1 R-Codes approval
+- 2.1 R-Codes Volume 1 approval process

 - 2.2 Single house approval

-- 2.3 Planning approval for single houses on small lots
+- 2.3 Planning approval for single houses on small lots (deleted by amendment dated 2/7/2021)

 - 2.4 Judging merit of proposals

 - 2.5 Exercise of judgement

-2.1 R-Codes approval
+2.1 R-Codes Volume 1 approval process

-The R-Codes approval process is illustrated in the process flowchart below.
-This process flowchart has been designed as a guide for all decision-makers, developers and proponents using the R-Codes.
+The R-Codes Volume 1 approval process is illustrated in the process flowchart below.
+This process flowchart has been designed as a guide for all decision-makers, developers and proponents using R-Codes Volume 1.

-- A decision-maker may use an alternative mechanism to planning approval to undertake assessment of proposals for single house as per clause 2.2.2. - 2.
-The R-Codes do not require planning approval for a single house on a lot greater than 260m2 or a lot subject to an approved local development plan or local structure plan: although, a scheme may require planning approval for a single house irrespective of the requirements of the R-Codes as per clause 2.3. - 3.
-This flowchart does not illustrate the determination review process possible via the State Administrative Tribunal.
+- A decision-maker may use an alternative mechanism to development approval to undertake assessment of proposals for single house as per clause 2.2.2. - 2.
+The R-Codes do not require development approval for a single house.
+A scheme may require development approval for a single house irrespective of the requirements of the R-Codes Volume 1. - This flowchart does not illustrate the determination review process possible via the State Administrative Tribunal.